akansha-yadav-1/LoanPortfolio/README.md

 # Loan Portfolio Management Analytics

 ## Overview
-As a bank we would like to track how much amount is lent and to whom, for this I have created a Loan Portfolio Management Dashboard
+This project focuses on the development of a Loan Portfolio Management Dashboard for tracking the lending activities of a bank.
+The dashboard provides insights into the distribution of lent amounts across different sectors and monitors outstanding balances.
+It also includes risk assessment of borrowers based on their financial statements and tracks covenant benchmarks to ensure compliance.

+## Dashboard Tabs
-The dashboard has 3 main tabs:
+The Loan Portfolio Management Dashboard consists of three main tabs:

 ### 1. Loan Portfolio Overview
-This gives an overall picture of how the total lent money is distributed accross different sectors and how much is currently outstanding
+This tab presents an overview of the total lent amount and its distribution across various sectors.
+It provides a snapshot of the outstanding balances in the loan portfolio.

 ### 2. Borrower Risk Assessment
-Here I assess the risk associated with different borrowers depending on their Financial Statements, Example - If Net Income is very low compared to amount lent, the borrower is classified as high risk and highlighted on the dashboard
+In this tab, the risk associated with different borrowers is assessed based on their financial statements.
+For example, borrowers with significantly low net income compared to the amount lent are classified as high risk.
+The high-risk borrowers are highlighted on the dashboard for easy identification.

 ### 3. Covenant Benchmarks
-On this tab I track the status of agreed covenants and if borrowers are meeting the required thresholds, months in which thresholds are not met are highlighted, so see if there is a trend or continous months where thresholds were not met
-Also, I am showing here what is the headroom i.e. by how much the borrowers differ from the set thresholds (positive or negative).
-Negative headroom is highlighted.
+The Covenant Benchmarks tab tracks the status of agreed loan covenants and monitors whether borrowers are meeting the required thresholds.
+Months in which the thresholds are not met are highlighted, allowing users to identify trends or continuous periods of non-compliance.
+Additionally, the tab displays the headroom, indicating the deviation of borrowers from the set thresholds (positive or negative).
+Negative headroom values are highlighted for quick identification.

 ## Design
-The project uses sample input files:
+The project utilizes the following sample input files:

-* `Dummy_Borrowers.csv` - contains information about Borrowers
+- `Dummy_Borrowers.csv`: Contains borrower information
-* `Dummy_Financial.csv` - contains financial statements like Balance Sheet, Income Statements of Borrowers
+- `Dummy_Financial.csv`: Includes financial statements such as balance sheets and income statements of borrowers
-* `Dummy_Covenants.csv` - contains information of agreed loan covenants with their thresholds and status
+- `Dummy_Covenants.csv`: Provides details of agreed loan covenants, their thresholds, and status

-Some data cleansing and transformations like pivoting are applied to the data in Python using the `Data Cleansing.ipynb` file.
-Cleaned files are stored in Transformed folder and used in Tableau for Analytics.
+Python is used for data cleansing and transformation tasks, which involve applying operations such as data pivoting.
+These processes are implemented in the `Data Cleansing.ipynb` file.
+The cleaned files are then stored in the Transformed folder and utilized in Tableau for generating insightful analytics.

+Please note that this is a brief overview of the project.
+Further details regarding specific analytics and functionalities can be explored within the dashboard itself.